ettanin/Meteobridge-MB-SMART/README.md

-# This GITHUB repository is for the Meteobridge Weather34 MB Smart Version 1.06 *NO MYSQL KNOWLEDGE REQUIRED
+# This GITHUB repository is for the Meteobridge Weather34 MB Smart Version 1.06 Beta *NO MYSQL KNOWLEDGE REQUIRED
 (Version 1.06 November 7th 2019)

 # Many new features , addtional modules , newer options , newer menu structure see screenshot below